-Address: Civic Centre, Reading, Tel No: 0118
+Address: Civic Centre, Reading, Tel No:0118 9373470

-Email: chris.brooks@reading.gov.uk
+Email: michael.graham@reading.gov.uk

 Adjudicator's Signature:

-Date:SCHEME EMPLOYER CONFIRMAT TION
+Date:SCHEME EMPLOYER CONFIRMAT ION

-applicable to all eligible members statement to be issued at least takes effect.
-The revised statement retions contained within this statement of policy are ers of the Scheme.
-The Scheme rules allow for a revised one month in advance of the date that any new policy nent must be sent to the administering authority and the ment as revised in a place that is accessible to all of its
+applicable to all eligible membe statement to be issued at least takes effect.
+The revised statem retions contained within this statement of policy are rs of the Scheme.
+The Scheme rules allow for a revised one month in advance of the date that any new policy nent must be sent to the administering authority and the nent as revised in a place that is accessible to all of its

 The policies made above:

-Have regard to the extent to serious loss of confidence in the which the exercise of the discretions could lead to a public service;
+Have regard to the extent to while loss of confidence in the public s ich the exercise of the discretions could lead to a serious ervice;

 Will not be used for any ulterior motive;

 Will be exercised reasonably;

-Will only be used when there is incurring the extra costs that ma a real and substantial future benefit to the employer for ay arise;
+Will only be used when there is a incurring the extra costs that ma a real and substantial future benefit to the employer for y arise;

-Will be duly recorded when appl ied.
+Will be duly recorded when appli ied.

-Signed on behalf of the Scheme e Employer:
+Signed on behalf of the Scheme Employer:

-Name in Block Capitals:
+Name in Block Capitals: JACQUELINE YATES

 Position: EXECUTIVE DIRECTOR OF RESOURCES

 Scheme Employer's Name: READING BOROUGH COUNCIL

 Date: